 The tradition Hopkins started in Trappe nearly died out in the 1970s.
 But as the town’s residents prepared to mark the American Bicentennial in 1976, they decided to put a high priority on bringing the Uncle Nace’s Day tradition back to a fuller life.
 They recruited volunteers and raised funds to support the event.

 • Note on directions: Though marked Route 50 East and Route 50 West, the highway is actually traveling in a north/south direction between Cambridge and Easton.
 As you approach the stoplight at Barber Road, a marker in honor of Hopkins is quite visible on the east side of the road.
 His grave in Old Paradise Cemetery is near the marker.
-Nace Hopkins Memorial Park on the other side of the highway, a little way up and across the street from Scott’s United Methodist Church, 3748 Main Street in Trappe, Maryland.
+Nace Hopkins Memorial Park is on the other side of the highway, a little way up and across the street from Scott’s United Methodist Church, 3748 Main Street in Trappe, Maryland.